-As discussed in Note 3 (r), the Company performed an impairment analysis on its intangible assets as of December 31, 2014 with the assistance of an independent valuation firm and determined impairment exist for customer relationship and non-compete agreements.
-The fair value of intangible assets was determined using Multi-period Excess Earning Method (the "MPEEM method").
-As an application of income approach, the MPEEM method is a widely used valuation method.
-It determines the fair value of the target asset as the present value of the cash flows attributable to it.
-As the target asset will generally earn cash flows through interaction with other tangible and intangible assets, the contributions to cash flows of those other assets must be removed.
-Those assets are referred as contributory assets which are defined as all assets that are utilized in the realization of expected future cash flows for the target asset (See Note 3 (r) for significant unobservable internally-developed inputs used in the fair value measurement).
+As discussed in Note 3 (q), the Company performed an impairment analysis on its intangible assets as of December 31, 2015 and 2014.
+The fair value of intangible assets was determined using Multi-period Excess Earning Method (the "MEEM method").
+As an application of income approach, the MEEM method is a widely used valuation method.
+It determines the fair value of the asset as the present value of the cash flows attributable to it.
+As the asset will generally earn cash flows through interaction with other tangible and intangible assets, the contributions to cash flows of those other assets must be removed.
+Those assets are referred to as contributory assets which are defined as all assets that are utilized in the realization of expected future cash flows for the target asset (See Note 3 (q) for significant unobservable internally-developed inputs used in the fair value measurement).

-For the years ended December 31, 2014, the Company provided approximately US\$510,000 and US\$479,000 impairment losses, which were associated with customer relationship and non-compete agreements, respectively.
-For the year ended December 31, 2013, no impairment loss was recognized for intangible assets (See Note 26 for segment information of intangible assets impairment losses).
+For the years ended December 31, 2015 and 2014, the Company provided approximately US\$101,000 and US\$442,000 impairment losses, which were associated with customer relationship and non-compete agreements of its internet advertising business segment.

-Based on the net carrying value of the finite-lived intangible assets recorded as of December 31, 2014, and assuming no further subsequent impairment of the underlying intangible assets, the estimated future amortization expenses is approximately US\$1,297,000 per annual for the years ended December 31, 2015, approximately US\$1,291,000 for the year ended December 31, 2016, approximately US\$789,000 for the year ended December 31, 2017, approximately US\$737,000 for the year ended December 31, 2018 and approximately US\$679,000 for the year ended December 31, 2019.
+Based on the net carrying value of the finite-lived intangible assets recorded, which weighted average remaining useful life was 6.28 years as of December 31, 2015, and assuming no further subsequent impairment of the underlying intangible assets, the estimated future amortization expenses is approximately US\$1,238,000 for the year ended December 31, 2016 and approximately US\$765,000 each year for the year ended December 31, 2017 through 2020.